What Business Insurance Do I Need?

 As the title suggests, business insurance is specialist insurance that’s designed to cover businesses from losses or damages that may occur during the course of their business activity.

-So if, for example, your business computer is stolen or damaged, the right business insurance policy will either cover the cost of the computer or arrange a replacement.
+For example, if your business computer is stolen or damaged, the right business insurance policy will either cover the cost of the computer or arrange a replacement.

 You can also get cover for claims made by a third party against your business and any professional advice that you may provide (for example, if you’re an architect or designer).

-By making sure that you have a high level of cover for your business you will also be demonstrating that you take important issues such as health and safety very seriously, which will almost certainly reassure potential customers and business partners alike that you’re worth trading with.
+By having a high level of cover for your business, you'll also be demonstrating that you take important risk issues such as health and safety very seriously, which will almost certainly reassure potential customers and business partners alike that you’re worth trading with.

 What insurance do I need for my business?

-There are a lot of different business insurance products available, but it’s very important to bear in mind that not every business will need every one of these products.
+There are a lot of different business insurance covers available, but it's important to bear in mind that not every business will need them all.

 For example, a smaller home business or sole trader won't need the same cover as a bigger company that has employees.